CromwellCMS/Cromwell/website/docs/development/module-config.md

 Config properties:

-- **rollupConfig** - Object with custom Rollup options to pre-build Theme or build Plugin.
-Exports options under properties directed at different parts of a target bundle:
+- **rollupConfig** - Function that returns an object with custom Rollup options to pre-build Theme or build Plugin.
+[Example](https://github.com/CromwellCMS/Cromwell/blob/master/themes/store/cromwell.config.js#L10).
+Require you dev dependencies inside this function, so when the CMS will have to look for other settings, it won't need to require them.
+The function exports Rollup options under properties directed at different parts of a target bundle:
   - `main` - default config used in all cases unless overwritten by other properties.
   - `adminPanel` - Options to use (override) for Theme's Admin panel page bundles OR for Plugin's admin panel bundle.
   - `frontend` - Options for Plugin's frontend bundle